Finschia/lfb/docs/lfb-tutorials/what-is-lfb.md

 # What is lfb?

-`lfb` is the name of the LFB SDK application for a LINE Financial Blockchain.
+`lfb` is the name of the LBM SDK application for a LINE Financial Blockchain.
 It comes with 2 main entrypoints:

 - `lfb`: The LFB Daemon and command-line interface (CLI). runs a full-node of the `lfb` application.

-`lfb` is built on the LFB SDK using the following modules:
+`lfb` is built on the LBM SDK using the following modules:

 - `x/auth`: Accounts and signatures.
 - `x/bank`: Token transfers.